-Although we have subsidiary companies, we deliver all our social housing activities through our Bernicia brand, having aligned teams and services across our 4 principal offices in Berwick, Ashington, Newcastle and Durham with consistent ways to access services; delivering on our pledge to staff and tenants to build on our strength, resources and skills.
+We deliver all our social housing activities through our 4 principal offices in Berwick, Ashington, Newcastle and Durham with consistent ways to access services for all; delivering on our pledge to staff and tenants to build on our strength, resources and skills.

 Ann joined the Board in 2015 having previously been a co-optee.
-She is a member of the Audit Committee.
+She is the Chair of the Remuneration, Resources and Appointments Committee.

 Her work has always had a strong community connection and she sees her role at Bernicia as an opportunity to strengthen this.